How to Train a Border Collie

 Border Collies are high-energy herding dogs that require consistent mental stimulation and structured training sessions.
 As a herding breed, they have strong working instincts and excel at agility, obedience trials, and trick training.

-With a typical weight of 30-55 lbs and lifespan of 12-15 yrs, the Border Collie requires thoughtful care tailored to their specific breed characteristics.
+The Border Collie typically weighs 30-55 lbs and lives 12-15 yrs; owner results track strongly to how seriously the breed's unique health and temperament traits are taken.
 Living with a Border Collie means adapting to a high-energy companion that thrives on structure, appropriate exercise, and attentive health monitoring.

 Border Collie Training Challenges